Category Archives: life challenges

 What About Seniors Doing Endurance Sports?

 I have written repeatedly about the value of exercise on these pages.
 Regular readers know that I am a senior citizen and I ride my bicycle nearly daily here on Chicago’s lakefront.
-As I have said, I am buying my old age one bike ride at a time.
-Anything I read about senior endurance athletes catches my attention big time.
-That’s why One Running Shoe in the Grave in The Wall Street Journal this week really stuck in my eye.
+As I have said, I am paying for my old age one bike ride at a time.
+Anything I read about senior endurance athletes hijacks my attention.
+That’s why One Running Shoe in the Grave in The Wall Street Journal really stuck in my eye.

 Getty Image